ibm-build-lab/acct-config-iam/README.md

     - A user who will run the script to create a Cloud Pak sandbox needs to belong to both `SCHEMATICS-ADMIN` (to run the workspace in `schematics`) and to `CLOUD-PAK-SANDBOX-ADMIN` (so that the script can install the sandbox in `cloud-pak-sandbox`)
     - A user who needs to create or configure OpenShift clusters needs to belong to `CLOUD-PAK-SANDBOX-ADMIN`
     - A user who uses a sandbox once it's installed needs to belong to `CLOUD-PAK-SANDBOX-USER`

+6. Manual access groups need also need to be created with the following

+    Access Group: **SUPPORT-EDITOR**
+        - Policy Details: To be able to create support tickets
+        - Service: **Support Center**
+        - Platform Access: **Editor**

+    Access Group: LICENSE-ADMIN
+        - Policy Details: To access License and Entitlement
+        - Service: **License and Entitlement**
+        - Platform Access: **Editor**

+7. May also need to give this access to specific users:
+    Classic Infrastructure: Devices
+        - Policy Details:  This is permission for Classic Infrastructure to open SoftLayer tickets
+        - Access Policies: **Add cases and view orders**, **Edit cases**, and **View cases**.

 The account is now configured.